open-telemetry/opentelemetry-specification/oteps/logs/4290-logger-enabled.md

 There is a [proposal](https://github.com/open-telemetry/opentelemetry-specification/issues/4207#issuecomment-2354859647) to add a distinct `LogRecordFilterer` abstraction.

 However, this approach is less suited for use case (5) and offers limited flexibility for use case (6).
+The initial feedback after [an experiment](https://github.com/open-telemetry/opentelemetry-go/pull/5825) with `LogRecordFilterer` was that it makes composing processing pipelines harder and more bug-prone.

 ## Open questions